qzc438/ontology-llm/README.md

 ```
 python run_config.py
 ```
-- The alignment will be stored in the folder `alignment`.
+- The alignment result will be stored in the folder `alignment/`.
 - The performance evaluation will be stored in the file `result.csv`.
 - The cost evaluation will be stored in the file `cost.csv`.
 - The matching log will be stored in the file `agent.log`.